codyBiem17/codyBiem17/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m currently learning and working with web technologies such as but not limited to HTML/CSS, JavaScript, React, Redux, Python, Azure, Linux, Git, Github
+- 🌱 I’m currently learning, advancing and working with web technologies such as but not limited to HTML/CSS, JavaScript, React, Redux, Python, Azure, Linux, Git, Github

-- 👯 I’m looking to collaborate with a result-driven on frontend project and Cloud Computing area
+- 👯 I’m looking to collaborate with a result-driven team/individual on frontend and/or Cloud Computing projects

 - 🤔 I’m looking for help in in-depth understanding of Linux, Networking and Cloud Computing